Supernova Ia Remnants with M dwarf surviving companions: Numerical methods

 Once the companion model is mapped onto the grids, we use the relaxation method described in \cite{2012ApJ...750..151P} and \cite{2022ApJ...933...38R} to dampen the gas velocity for ten dynamical timescales with a damping factor $f_{\rm damp}=0.97$.
 After relaxation, we place the exploding WD at a given binary separation ($A$) with a W7-like explosion \citep{2012ApJ...750..151P}.
 In this W7 model \citep{1984ApJ...286..644N}, the WD mass is set to $M_{\rm WD}=1.378 M_\odot$, and the explosion energy is $E_{\rm SN}=1.233 \times 10^{51}$~erg, with an average ejecta speed of $v_{\rm SN}=8.527 \times 10^3$~km~s$^{-1}$.

 In three-dimensional simulations, we additionally include symmetric-breaking effects, such as the spin and orbital motions of the companion star.
 The orbital velocity is calculated using Kepler's law, assuming zero eccentricity.
 A spin-to-orbital ratio of $0.95$ is assumed in this study.
 We also ensure that the region between the center of the SN explosion and the companion star remains at the highest refinement level.
-The SN ejecta is approximated as pure nickel ($^{56}$Ni) and used as a tracer in simulations.
+The composition of the SN ejecta is approximated as pure nickel ($^{56}$Ni) and is used as a tracer in simulations \citep{2012ApJ...750..151P}.

 Table~\ref{tab:models} summarizes all the 2D and 3D models we considered in the hydrodynamics simulations.
 Note that in the standard single-degenerate scenario, the binary companions are expected to experience Roche-lobe overflow at the onset of the SN explosion.
 The binary separations are typically around three times the companion's radius.
-In this study, the binary separations are fixed at approximately $1.5-3 R_\odot$, corresponding to $3-6 \times R_c$, which falls within the range of the standard SDS.
+In addition to the standard SD scenario, we consider extra systems that may have exited Roche-lobe overflow prior to explosion, for instance, due to prior mass transfer, a common-envelope phase, or spin-up/spin-down delays.
+For this reason, the binary separations in our models are fixed at approximately $1.5-3 R_\odot$, corresponding to $3-7 \times R_c$, which intentionally extend beyond the canonical Roche-lobe overflow range.